BasedLinux/bsd/doc/manual/source/glossary.md

   build-time dependencies, while the closure of its [output path] is equivalent to its runtime dependencies.
 For correct deployment it is necessary to deploy whole closures, since otherwise at runtime files could be missing.
-The command `nix-store --query --requisites ` prints out closures of store paths.
+The command `bsd-store --query --requisites ` prints out closures of store paths.

   As an example, if the [store object] at path `P` contains a [reference]